willshuttleworth/letterboxd/README.md

 ***THIS REALLY ONLY WORKS FOR MAC, I AM SORRY.
 PYTHON SCRIPTS WORK FINE AS LONG AS CORRECT LIBRARIES ARE INSTALLED, BUT FILE PATHS MAY NEED TO BE MODIFIED BASED ON HOW YOU DOWNLOAD YOUR LETTERBOXD DATA***

+## yes, if you view your watchlist on letterboxd there is a shuffle button. i do not care. this is more fun

 ### how to use

 * make sure python3, pandas, requests, and bs4 python libraries are all installed